- Architect’s plans for proposed hall improvements

 I am proposing to undertake some alterations to the hall to enhance it’s usability for the parish and it’s appeal to outside groups for letting.

-There are four main elements to the proposal which are outlined below and can be seen in these preliminary rough sketches provided by an architect (click on the yellow comment boxes to see labels).
+There are four main elements to the proposal which are outlined below and can be seen in these plans drawn up by an architect.
+The architect used original plans from the time when what is now the sacristy was confessionals (labelled ‘penitent’ on the plans) and what is now the oratory was the sacristy.

 - Fire safety alterations